Skip to main content

 The list of available Tableau dashboards/data sources is available through this Certified Enterprise Dashboards and Data Sources link.

-I’m a student and need Tableau access for a class.
+What do I do if I’m a student and need Tableau access for a class?

 Students may download Tableau Desktop for one-year, free of charge.
 Verification of student status is required.
 For more information, please check out Tableau Student.